wentaojin/dbms/doc/dbms_operation.md

   -v, --version             version for app client
       --wait-timeout uint   Timeout in seconds to wait for an operation to complete, ignored for operations that don't fit (default 120)

-Use "dbms [command] --help" for more information about a command.
+Use "dbms-cluster [command] --help" for more information about a command.
 ```